 The term “collective” reflects our aim to establish a community of BIPOC faculty that are tied together by shared experiences as marginalized peoples in predominantly white institutions in New England.
 Historically and contemporarily, “collective” has been used by activist groups to promote the liberation, uplift, health and wellbeing, and overall care of BIPOC people.
 This collective of initiatives will be established by and for BIPOC faculty, and will serve to support these holistic goals as well.

-North Star Collective Faculty Fellowship
+North Star Collective Activities

 The Fellowship is created by BIPOC faculty for BIPOC faculty to support their professional development.
 It is focused specifically on supporting fellows’ writing and publishing endeavors and overall wellbeing, which are both essential to advancement, tenure and promotion.
 The Fellowship will provide a support network for BIPOC faculty to help navigate the challenges they face in their academic careers, to promote wellness and healthy work-life balances, and to foster a community of care for Fellows’ holistic growth.